Dead Money Poker Club - Rulebook

 Run it Twice

 Run It Twice plays the same as Texas Hold Em with one exception.
 Each player receives 3 blue RUN IT TWICE chips to be used during the tournament.
-RUN IT TWICE chips can only be used after the river card at showdown and before any cards are mucked.
+RUN IT TWICE chips can only be used before any cards are mucked.
 When a RUN IT TWICE chip is played a second board is run and the pot is split between the two boards.
 Running it twice is done to minimize bad beats and reduce bankroll swings.
 Running it twice is a form of insurance.
 Only one RUN IT TWICE chip can be played per hand.

 Code Of Conduct